climatescope/climatescope.org/app/_en_insights/climate-policy.md

 * Latin America and the Caribbean is the only Climatescope region which would achieve absolute expected emissions cuts if its collective conditional target is met.
 It is also the region where renewables stand to make the biggest potential impact toward countries meeting their NDC obligations.
 * Climatescope countries with relatively low power sector emissions and the most unambitious targets included Bangladesh, Trinidad & Tobago, Turkey, Ukraine and Vietnam.
 In these nations, over 10% of total emissions come from the power sector.
 But they have relatively unambitious emissions reduction targets.
 Such high power sector emissions present policy-makers opportunities to craft more aggressive emissions control goals.

-<b>Figure 1:</b> Climatescope countries GHG emissions and the rest of the world, 2012
+**Figure 1:** Climatescope countries GHG emissions and the rest of the world, 2012

 ![Figure 1](/assets/images/content/insights/policy/CS2017_Climate_Figure1.jpg)

-*Source: International Energy Agency, Bloomberg New Energy Finance.
-Note: the full list of Climatescope countries is available in the appendices.*
+<small>*Source: International Energy Agency, Bloomberg New Energy Finance.
+Note: the full list of Climatescope countries is available in the appendices.*</small>

-## <b>Introduction</b>
+## Introduction

 Climatescope is an annual project Bloomberg New Energy Finance undertakes to assess comprehensively conditions for deploying capital in emerging market nations.
 This year, the survey covers 71 countries in Latin America, Africa, Eastern Europe, and Asia (see appendices for full country list).
 A critical component of any such analysis involves understanding the policy frameworks in these nations.
 Complete assessments of every Climatescope nation, including their policy regimens, will be made public on November 28, 2017 and coincide with the BNEF annual APAC Future of Energy Summit in Shanghai.